Dania Enwer

 Dania Enwer is a Pakistani actress who works in Urdu television.
 She rose to prominence after playing a supporting role in ARY Digital's Habs.
-Besides acting, she also worked behind the camera as a costume designer.
+Besides acting, she has also worked as a costume designer.
 Her most recent television presence has been in Tamasha (season 3) on ARY Digital and Aik Lafz Zindagi currently airing on Geo Entertainment.

 Career

-Enwer made her debut in acting from Geo Entertainment's Heer.
+Enwer made her acting debut in Geo Entertainment's Heer.
 She first played the leading role in Fasih Bari Khan's written Faltu Larki alongside an ensemble cast of Hina Dilpazir, Samiya Mumtaz and Salman Shahid.
 After a setback due to stereotypical projects and portrayals, she then starred in series such as Adhuri Kahani, Badnaseeb and Sila-e-Mohabbat.
 In 2022, she played a supporting role in Six Sigma Plus' Habs alongside Ushna Shah, Feroze Khan and Saba Faisal, which earned her better recognition.

 Personal life

 Enwer was married at a young age.
-According to her, the marriage was physically and emotionally abusive and ended on divorce.
-Later she married Farhan Nadeem Baig son of actor Nadeem.
+According to her, the marriage was physically and emotionally abusive and ended in divorce.
+Later she married Farhan Nadeem Baig, son of actor Nadeem.